cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 This sets the value of the [`TARGET_SRS`][gdal-cog-t_srs] creation option passed to `gdal_translate`.
 This is an option specific to the [COG][gdal-cog] raster driver when using `gdal_translate`, although we could use `gdalwarp` to handle this more efficiently in the future.

+ If gdal does not recognise the EPSG SRID (i.e. `gdalsrsinfo` returns an EPSG:-1), then the projection is assumed to be a custom one and will be appended to the spatial ref system in postGIS and GeoServer.
+This must still include an authority (although not EPSG) and a new number.
+The uploader will throw an error if the number exists already in the table.

+ e.g. if the `sridOut` is set to `TWA:101000` and the projection is not recognised, this will be used as the SRID and authority in the newly specified custom projection.

 ##### `"inputDatasetOpenOptions"`
 Some data source formats require additional options to be set for the geometries and their metadata to be loaded correctly.
 These can be set as key-value pairs within a `"inputDatasetOpenOptions"` object.